kimtth/teams-speech-bot-plugin-azure/README.md

 ﻿
 # Teams Conversation Bot
+## Integration with The Speech service, part of Azure Cognitive Services

-Bot Framework v4 Conversation Bot sample for Teams.
+Bot Framework v4 Conversation Bot for Teams.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.